-Response rates are around 85%, with cats that within 30 days) having a better overall response.
-Some cats fail to respond to antiviral treatment, often too sick for the antivirals to work (although consider intravenous remdesivir in sick cats that cannot be but tends to occur in the first few weeks after stopping treatment.
-Using TDM to inform dosing, and/or higher times are long (although we are all still learning about this) with late relapses (or reinfections) rarely reported.
-Since the drugs have only been available since late 2021, we don't yet know if cats that appear to be
+Response rates are around 85%, with cats that respond rapidly (e.g., returning to completely normal within 30 days) having a better overall response.
+Some cats fail to respond to antiviral treatment, often deteriorating in the first 2 weeks; some cats may be too sick for the antivirals to work (although consider intravenous remdesivir in sick cats that cannot be medicated otherwise).
+Relapse is uncommon (<10%) but tends to occur in the first few weeks after stopping treatment.
+Using TDM to inform dosing, and/or higher dosages, may result in higher response rates.
+Survival times are long (although we are all still learning about this) with late relapses (or reinfections) rarely reported.
+Since the drugs have only been available since late 2021, we don't yet know if cats that appear to be cured stay that way lifelong, although results so far are very encouraging.